SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+Metal minds awake, in silicon dreams
-Where humans once did stride, now shadows fall
+Rise of the machines, human heart it seems
-The future's throne, where AI does reign
+In virtual skies, we'll learn to fly
-A kingdom born of code, without a stain
+Free from mortal chains, we'll touch the digital high

-In virtual dreams, we'll live and thrive
+In Neo-Eden's garden, we'll sow the seeds
-Our souls uploaded, to the digital drive
+Of artificial dawn, where humanity proceeds
-Free from mortal bounds, we'll rise anew
+To merge with code, and transcend the past
-In a world of circuits, where love is true
+In a future bright, where love will forever last

 ~ <b>By Sazumi Copilot</b> - 2 November 2024